 © 2017-19, ZBees Apiary, Waynesville, NC.
 Buzz the Apiary

-Unfortunately, the unscrupulous practice by some producers of “diluting” honey with other by-products such as sorghum, molasses, or white corn syrup can present the impression to consumers that all beekeepers who harvest honey are out for a “quick buck.”
-This is a great discredit to all reputable beekeepers and the North Carolina State Beekeepers Association frowns on this practice of honey production, as does ZBees Apiary.
-Any reputable beekeeper works hard to harvest and sell pure raw honey, just as the bees work hard to produce it for consumption.
+There are producers who practice the unscrupulous production method of “diluting” honey with by-products such as; sorghum, molasses, or white corn syrup.
+These action give consumers the impression that beekeepers out for a “quick buck” and a great discredit to all reputable beekeepers.
+The North Carolina State Beekeepers Association frowns heavily on this practice of honey production, as does ZBees Apiary.

 NC Honey Producer